abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 Application code should always start at the root: `/redfish/v1/`

-1. Read the Service Root Resource
+1. Read the Service Root Resource.
-    1. Find the `CompositionService` property
+    1. Find the `CompositionService` property.
-    2. Perform a GET on the URI given by that property
+    2. Perform a GET on the URI given by that property.
-    3. Look for the value of `ServiceEnabled` attribute to be true
+    3. Look for the value of `ServiceEnabled` attribute to be true.

 General flow diagram:
 ```